EKGF/ekg-maturity/docs-fragments/pillar/business/background-and-intro.md

 as important tools for developing and validating propositions.
-The "aha" and "viola" moments from such exercises require further translation into realizing the propositions, which is where practices around agility, DevOps etc are increasingly mainstream.
+The "aha" and "viola" moments from such exercises require further translation into realizing the propositions, which is where practices around agility, DevOps etc. are increasingly mainstream.

 All these themes and mechanisms of strategy execution through communication, product/service propositions, development/deployment